Magnetic Imprisonment of Dusty Pinballs by a Supernova Remnant: Introduction

-We note also that cosmic-ray studies by \citet{kach15} and \citet{sav15} found a signature in the proton cosmic ray spectrum suggesting an injection of cosmic rays associated with a SN occurring $\sim 2$ Myr ago, and the discovery of \fe60 in cosmic rays by \citet{binns16}, suggest a SN origin within the last $\sim 2.6$ Myr located $\lesssim 1$ kpc of Earth, based on the \fe60 lifetime and cosmic ray diffusion.
+We note also that cosmic-ray studies by \citet{kach15} and \citet{sav15} found a signature in the proton cosmic-ray spectrum suggesting an injection of cosmic-rays associated with an SN occurring $\sim 2$ Myr ago, and the discovery of \fe60 in cosmic-rays by \citet{binns16}, suggest an SN origin within the last $\sim 2.6$ Myr located $\lesssim 1$ kpc of Earth, based on the \fe60 lifetime and cosmic-ray diffusion.
 Additionally, lunar regolith samples \citep{cook09,fimi12,fimi14,fimi16} have also shown an excess of \fe60, although only the presence of an excess is detectable, not the precise arrival time or fluence \citep{feige13}, because of the nature of the regolith.
 However, \citet{fry16} suggested the use of lunar regolith radioisotope distributions with lunar latitude as an ``antenna'' to find the direction to the source of the \fe60 material.

 Many studies have thus confirmed the $2-3$ Myr \fe60 signal, using a variety of sampling techniques from around the Earth and on the Moon.
 All sediment studies are consistent with a $\sim 1$ Myr deposition time.
 It is thus well-established that (at least one) recent near-Earth SN deposited its ejecta on the Earth and Moon.
 On the other hand, different papers have reported fluences that have varied by an order of magnitude.
 The study by \citet{fry16} found that terrestrial atmospheric and oceanic processes could explain such differences in the fluence values between these studies, including the weak signal in the \citeauthor{fit08} sediment sample.